 8. The Studebaker National Museum houses the largest Presidential carriage collection, including the carriage that took President Lincoln to the Ford Theatre the night he was killed.

-The actual sounds of the carriage were recorded and used in the Stephen Spielberg film "Lincoln."
+The actual sounds of this carriage were recorded and used in the Stephen Spielberg film Lincoln.

 9. St. Paul's Memorial United Methodist Church houses the largest pipe organ in the state, as well as an ancient baptismal font made from ruins found in Rome.